Sting-Lee/CommercialGoatAPI/README.md

   - Update access_token
   - Get product details
   - Query the recent sales of the specified slug
+  - Query the historical sales price of the specified slug
   - Query the lowest price information of the specified slug.
   - Query the listing.
 Return the product list.
-  - Query the sold.
+  - Query the sold product(orders).
 Return the product list.
   - Query the history sold.
 Return the product list.
   - Query the sold detail.
 Return the product detail.
+  - Start generating express label.
+  - Confirm the order.
+  - Cancel product.
   - Enable/disable vacation mode
   - Cancel product listing
   - Modify/Update product price (individual)